Episode 106: Dust-Up at the Diner [ft. Lauren Adams]

 DAR: I mean, you don’t even wanna visit your home planet.

-PLECK: Yeah, I really don't.
-I really don't.
+PLECK: Yeah, I don’t.
+I really don’t.

 PLECK: What?

-SAMMO: We come in here a lot
+SAMMO: We come in here a lot…

 PLECK: Yeah?

-SAMMO: And she's definitely into you
+SAMMO: And she’s definitely into you.

-WINK: She wants to put her thing into that...
+WINK: She wants to put her thing into that thing of yours.

-SAMMO: A quick word of warning.
+SAMMO: But a quick word of warning.

 WINK: Yeah.